Shrishti412/bagisto-b2b-account/README.md

-# 🏢 Bagisto Users & Roles Module
+# Bagisto Users & Roles Module

-Enhance your Bagisto storefront with advanced B2B account management capabilities.
-This module enables business customers to create sub-users (employees/staff) within their company account and assign them custom roles with detailed permissions — all without modifying core files.
+**Bagisto Version**
+**PHP Version**

 ---

-## 📖 Introduction
+## Introduction

-The **Bagisto Users & Roles Module** transforms a standard Bagisto store into a structured B2B platform.

-It allows:

-- Company-level employee management
-- Custom role creation
-- Granular permission assignment
-- Dynamic nested access-control tree
+The Bagisto Users & Roles Module enhances a standard Bagisto storefront by adding structured B2B account management capabilities.
+It enables registered business customers to create sub-users (employees or staff members) under their main account and assign them precise roles and permissions through a dynamic, nested access-control system.

-The module is fully decoupled from the Bagisto core, ensuring safe upgrades and seamless compatibility with Bagisto 2.x (Tailwind CSS-based UI).
+The module is completely decoupled from the Bagisto core, ensuring safe upgrades while preserving the modern Tailwind CSS design used in Bagisto 2.x.

 ---

-## ✨ Features
+## Features

-### ✅ Company Users Management
+### Company Users Management
-- Add multiple employees under a company account
-- Edit and manage sub-users anytime
-- Assign roles for controlled access
+Allows business customers to create, update, and manage multiple sub-users within their primary company account.

-### ✅ Roles & Permissions
+### Roles & Permissions
-- Create unlimited custom roles
+Create custom roles with fine-grained access control using an interactive, nested permissions tree.
-- Choose **All Access** or specific permissions
-- Interactive nested permission tree

-### ✅ Seamless UI Integration
+### Seamless UI Integration
-- Native-looking sidebar menu integration
-- Fully responsive frontend
-- Consistent Tailwind-based design
+Adds native-style menu items directly into the Bagisto Customer Profile sidebar for a consistent user experience.

+### Tailwind & Blade Components
+Built entirely with Bagisto’s native Blade and Tailwind components to ensure a responsive and uniform frontend interface.

-### ✅ Isolated Architecture
+### Isolated Architecture
-- Built using Konekt Concord contracts & proxies
+Implements Konekt Concord contracts and proxies to maintain complete separation from core files and guarantee upgrade safety.
-- No core file modifications
-- Upgrade-safe implementation

 ---

-## ⚙️ Requirements
+## Requirements

-Ensure your environment meets the following:
+Ensure your environment meets the following requirements before installation:

 - **Bagisto:** v2.3.x or higher
 - **PHP:** ^8.2 or higher